 Chain-link fencing exists along the entire perimeter of the Site.
-Access to the Site is controlled by two gates along Dusty Road.
+Site access and exit are controlled by two gates along Dusty Road.
 The gates are locked outside of normal operating hours to prohibit vehicle entrance and uncontrolled disposal when the Site is closed.
 There is one service gate located at the southwest corner of the property.
 This gate is kept locked at all times except when in use.